Written by M. Sean High—Staff Attorney

 Recently, members of the agricultural industry in Pennsylvania have created two new formal apprenticeship programs designed to pass on important knowledge and skills to a new workforce.
 As with all formal state apprenticeship programs, apprentices in both programs are considered employees under FLSA.

-First, on October 10, 2017, the Pennsylvania Department of Agriculture the creation of an agricultural equipment service technician apprenticeship program.
+First, on October 10, 2017, the Pennsylvania Department of Agriculture announced the creation of an agricultural equipment service technician apprenticeship program.
 Under the program, five Pennsylvania equipment companies have agreed to hire and provide mentors to the employee apprentices.
 Sponsored by the Northeast Equipment Dealers Association, the program is intended to resolve anticipated workforce shortfalls resulting from the retirement of more than 1,000 of Pennsylvania’s agricultural equipment service technicians by 2027.